Koh Tao Scuba Diving Best Aussie Divers PADI

 Expert Tips to Safer Scuba Diving

-Nine Expert Tips to Safer Scuba Diving
+Nine Expert Tips for Safer Scuba Diving

 The scuba diving industry loves to speak positively of scuba diving.
 We love to talk of the magical marine live and tropical islands.
-However as fantastic activity scuba diving is, it does come with inherent risks and if the risks are not avoided accidents can occur and fatalities do happen.This is a part of scuba diving we don’t often talk about.
-Here are Nine Expert Tips to Safer Scuba Diving.
+However as fantastic activity scuba diving is, it does come with inherent risks and if the risks are not avoided accidents can occur and fatalities (although rare) do happen.
+This is a part of scuba diving we don’t often talk about.
+Here are Nine Expert Tips for Safer Scuba Diving.

-In 2015 Peter J Denoble MD., Dr.Sc, edited a report commissioned by the Divers Alert Network, titles Medical Examination of Diving Fatalities Symposium Proceedings.
+In 2015 Peter J Denoble MD., Dr.Sc, edited a report commissioned by the Divers Alert Network, titled Medical Examination of Diving Fatalities Symposium Proceedings.
 This report was produced with the assistance of a range of scuba diving experts.

 From that report came some guidelines identified by common trends seen in diver fatalities.